Ashchurch–Barnt Green line: The line from Stratford on Avon

-A line was built from Stratford-upon-Avon joining the Evesham Loop at Broom: the line was built by the Evesham, Redditch & Stratford-on-Avon Junction Railway.
+A line was built from Stratford-upon-Avon joining the Evesham Loop at Broom: the line was built by the Evesham, Redditch and Stratford-upon-Avon Junction Railway (ER&SoAJR).
 This railway was an extension of a line from Fenny Compton to Stratford-on-Avon, called the East and West Junction Railway.
-The E&WJR aspired to carry Northamptonshire iron ore to South Wales via Stratford and beyond but had run out of money, and was in the hands of the receiver in 1879 when the Evesham company opened its line.
+The East and West Junction Railway (E&WJR) aspired to carry Northamptonshire iron ore to South Wales via Stratford and beyond but had run out of money, and was in the hands of the receiver in 1879 when the Evesham company opened its line.

 The line ran from the E&WJR at Stratford to connect with the Evesham Loop line at Broom, between Alcester and Evesham.
-Its authorising Act gave it running powers over the Midland Railway between Redditch and Evesham, although these were never exercised except for access to the station at Broom.
+Its authorising act, the Evesham, Redditch, and Stratford-upon-Avon Junction Railway Act 1873 (36 & 37 Vict. c. ccxlv) gave it running powers over the Midland Railway between Redditch and Evesham, although these were never exercised except for access to the station at Broom.
 The line opened on 2 June 1879, and was worked by the E&WJR.

 The connection at Broom faced north, away from South Wales; at first the point of junction was in the middle of a Midland Railway staff section on the single line (Wixford to Salford Priors), a highly improper situation.
 This was rectified soon after the line opened.
 Broom station was an exchange station only, with no public access, until 1 November 1880.

 The ER&SoAJR itself went into receivership in 1886.
 In 1909 those two companies merged to form the Stratford-on-Avon and Midland Junction Railway.

 Alcester Railway

-The Alcester Railway company, authorised on 6 August 1872, constructed a branch line from Bearley on the Stratford on Avon Railway to Alcester.
+The Alcester Railway company, authorised by the Alcester Railway Act 1872 (35 & 36 Vict. c. clxx) on 6 August 1872, constructed a branch line from Bearley on the Stratford on Avon Railway to Alcester.
 In fact it made a junction with the Midland Railway a short distance north of Alcester station; the Alcester Railway had running powers into the Midland Railway station.
 The branch was opened on 4 September 1876; it was worked by the Great Western Railway.
-The Alcester Company was finally taken over by the Great Western Railway on 1 July 1883.
+The Alcester Railway Company was finally taken over by the Great Western Railway on 1 July 1883.

 Broom south curve

-The junction at Broom with the Stratford-upon-Avon and Midland Junction Railway faced north.
+The junction at Broom with the Stratford-upon-Avon and Midland Junction Railway (SoA&MJR) faced north.
 For a time the Midland Railway used the SoA&MJR line as a through goods link between its system in Northamptonshire and the Gloucestershire network, but the poor facilities of the route and the necessity to reverse at Broom to continue the journey over the Evesham Loop line militated against it.

 Nevertheless, during World War II a heavy traffic over that route developed; the track and signalling on the Stratford line was greatly improved for the purpose.
 The trains still had to reverse at Broom, and the delays involved in doing so with heavy trains became intolerable.
 To relieve the situation a south curve was built at Broom, creating a triangle.
 It opened on 27 September 1942.